SelectQuoteLabs/SQComponents/notes/CardList.md

 ## Design Notes

--- The card list will take the width set by the child component or use a static width passed as a prop.
-The height is fixed to 33.25 rem.
-By default the card will be expanded.
-If the desired behavior is to have it start minimized pass the prop `initiallyExpanded={false}`
+-- By default the card will be expanded.
+If the desired behavior is to have it start minimized pass the prop `isInitiallyExpanded={false}`.
+Set `isExpandable` to false to remove the expand option and have the card always open

 ## Technical Notes